civicteam/mcp-hooks/test/integration/servers/programmatic-passthrough/README.md

 ## Hook Implementation

 The `CallCounterHook` extends `AbstractHook` and:
-- Increments a counter in `processRequest`
+- Increments a counter in `processToolCallRequest`
-- Adds a text content element with the count in `processResponse`
+- Adds a text content element with the count in `processToolCallResponse`

 This allows tests to verify that hooks are being executed by checking the response content.